makrai/notes/plaza-del-arco20-multiling-emo-event.md

 # 6 conclusions and future work

-* future work: deep learning with the purpose of improving the results regarding those emotions which are more difficult to detect.
-In the same way,
+* future work: deep learning with the purpose of improving the results regarding those emotions which are more difficult to detect
 * classification by event
   in order to observe the classification behavior of emotions in each of them